aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/auto-adjusting-cad-drawing-size/_index.md

 | Low resolution | Default DPI is low | Set `cadRasterizationOptions.setResolution(300);` before saving. |
 | Out‑of‑memory error for large files | Large drawings require more heap | Increase the JVM heap size (`-Xmx2g`) or process pages individually. |

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Is Aspose.CAD compatible with different CAD file formats?**
 A: Yes, Aspose.CAD supports DWG, DXF, DGN, and many other formats.

 **Q: Can I use Aspose.CAD for commercial projects?**
 A: Absolutely.
-Purchase a license [here](https://purchase.aspose.com/buy) for production use.
+Purchase a license [purchase a license](https://purchase.aspose.com/buy) for production use.

 **Q: How do I obtain a temporary license for testing?**
-A: You can get a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: You can get a temporary license [obtain a temporary license](https://purchase.aspose.com/temporary-license/).

 **Q: Where can I find community support?**
-A: Join the Aspose.CAD community forum at [forum](https://forum.aspose.com/c/cad/19).
+A: Join the Aspose.CAD community forum at [Aspose.CAD community forum](https://forum.aspose.com/c/cad/19).

 **Q: Is there a free trial available for Aspose.CAD for Java?**
-A: Yes, download the free trial [here](https://releases.aspose.com/).
+A: Yes, download the free trial [download the free trial](https://releases.aspose.com/).

-## Additional Tips for Batch Converting CAD Files
+## Additional tips for batch converting CAD files

 - **Loop through a directory** and apply the same steps to each DWG file; this enables **batch convert CAD** scenarios.
 - **Reuse `CadRasterizationOptions`** when possible to reduce object creation overhead.